 7. Audits.
 The Contractor acknowledges that it may be required to submit to an audit of funds paid through this Contract.
 Any such audit shall be conducted in accordance with IC § 5-11-1, et seq., and audit guidelines specified by the State.

 The State considers the Contractor to be a “Contractor” under 2 C.F.R.
 200.330 for purposes of this Contract.
 However, if it is determined that the Contractor is a “subrecipient” and if required by applicable provisions of 2 C.F.R.
 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements), Contractor shall arrange for a financial and compliance audit, which complies with 2 C.F.R.
 200.500 et seq.
+The audit shall be upon no less than 10 business days’ advance written notice and shall be no more often than once per calendar year.

 8. Authority to Bind Contractor.
 The signatory for the Contractor represents that he/she has been duly authorized to execute this Contract on behalf of the Contractor and has obtained all necessary or applicable approvals to make this Contract fully binding upon the Contractor when his/her signature is affixed, and accepted by the State.